batrousseau/holbertonschool-shell/basics/README.md

-11-lists : List all files in the current directory, parent directory and boot, even hidden and long format 12-file_type : prints the type of the file namde iamfile in the /tmp directory 13-symbolic_link :' create a symbolic link to /bin/ls n	named _ls_'
+11-lists : List all files in the current directory, parent directory and boot, even hidden and long format 12-file_type : prints the type of the file namde iamfile in the /tmp directory 13-symbolic_link :' create a symbolic link to /bin/ls n	named _ls_' 14-copy_html : copy all new html file from the current directory to it parent